Webb Telescope Captures Largest Image Yet: Stunning Galaxies

 "TBT to one late night when I decided this galaxy...looked like Pacman and proceeded to overlay the little yellow dude and laughed so hard we all decided it was time to go home," Larson wrote.

-To the right of that gaggle, (3), is an interacting system of galaxies at z = 1.4.
+To the right of that gaggle, (3) shows an interacting system of galaxies at z = 1.4.
 Finkelstein nicknamed this one the "Space Kraken," Larson tweeted.
 It does weirdly resemble the scary ancient sea monster.

-Below that, (5), is another special spiral galaxy at z = 0.7, and finally, (6), is a z = 0.63 galaxy with a tidal tail and grouping of red galaxies in the background that fall at z = 1.85.
+Below that, (5) shows another special spiral galaxy at z = 0.7, and finally (6) is a z = 0.63 galaxy with a tidal tail and grouping of red galaxies in the background that fall at z = 1.85.
 "I tried to call this feature a 'hot mess of space,' but the press people said 'no,'" Larson tweeted about this chaotic landscape.

 And of course, CEERS also highlights Maisie's galaxy in a close-up diagram below.
 If Finkelstein and colleagues are right about this one existing 290 million light-years after the Big Bang, it has a staggering redshift of z = 14.
 Plus, it would basically prove that galaxies started forming much earlier in the universe than astronomers once thought.